 Concentration 30% by mass shows that 30g C6H6 is dissolved in 100g of solution or 70g CCl4.
 So calculate the moles of each by dividing their masses with their molecular masses.
 Then calculate the moles fraction by using the formula:

+Mole fraction of a component=Moles of component Total moles of components

+XA= nAnA+nB

 For 100g of the solution:

 Mass of benzene = 30g